M.Sc. Psychology (Applied Behaviour Analysis)

 Cohort 2: Students who entered Year 1 of the new Masters course and temporaily intermitted it or exited from it with a postgraduate diploma award after passing Year 1.
 The time limit for applying to complete the Year 2 for the Masters degree will normally be up to three years following completion of Year 1 whether or not the P.Grad.Dip. award has been collected in the meantime.
 This is in line with the timeframe for those wishing to complete the BCBA© examination which must be achieved within a time period of five years, inclusive of their P.Grad.Dip. year.
 Therefore students need to enter the MSc in ABA within a maximum of 2 years post P.Grad.
 Dip. in order to finish on time.
 Students who do not achieve a pass mark in Year 2 may apply to repeat the year or exit the course with the award of Postgraduate Diploma in ABA from Trinity.

 Cohort 3: Graduates of postgraduate diplomas in Applied Behaviour Analysis in institutions other than Trinity in Ireland.
 Also gradutes from other postgraduate courses in related disciplines for example, Behavioural Sciences, who have passed the BCaBA© examination, or are considered eligible to sit for the BCaBA© examination.
 Students who enter with a Postgraduate Diploma from other institutions and who do not achieve a pass mark in Year 2, may apply to repeat the year or must exit the course without the exit award of Postgraduate Diploma in ABA from Trinity.

 Applicants in all instances will apply through SITS and must supply two references, a CV and relevant transcripts.

-Applications for admission must be submitted online through the Courses section of the TCD website.
+Applications for admission must be submitted online here.
 The closing date for applications is 30th April annually.
 Late applications will be reviewed on a space available basis.

 Course fees for 2016/2017: